VictorysHerald/RS-Event-score-counter-bot/README.md

   }
 }
 ```
-guildId: The ID of the Discord server (guild) where the bot will operate.
+guildId: The ID of the Discord server (guild) where the bot will operate.<br>
-token: The bot token provided by the Discord developer portal.
+token: The bot token provided by the Discord developer portal.<br>
-connectionString: Your PostgreSQL database connection details.
+connectionString: Your PostgreSQL database connection details.<br>

 ### Database Setup
 The bot uses a PostgreSQL database to track Discord users' points and RS event runs.
 To set up the necessary tables, use the following SQL commands to create them in your PostgreSQL instance: